k9spud/k9spud-overlay/README.md

 # k9spud-overlay
-A Gentoo overlay for Raspberry Pi 4 software.
+A Gentoo overlay for K9spud's software.

-NOTE: There is nothing actually here in this overlay yet.
-This is a Work In Progress.

-This project builds upon the work of Gentoo and the GenPi64 project.

 How to Use
 ==========